-- Basic report builder with no custom analysis possible - Requests for more sophisticated reporting is increasing . - Developers required to handle report creation requests •

-Data Value = Medium

-Aggregate data: Also known as summarized data, this is data collected from various sources and used in different areas of the business to show the now, and may help inform decisions.
+How To Tell You're In Stage 3 Analytics Maturity - Basic report builder with no custom analysis possible - Requests for more sophisticated reporting is increasing - Developers required to handle report creation requests What Your Data Structure Looks Like In Stage 3 Data Value = Medium Aggregate data: Also known as summarized data, this is data collected from various sources and used in different areas of the business to show the now, and may help inform decisions.
 Aggregate data is acquired by combining raw data to give the user a high-level view, with extracts provided in different formats, like CSV or through APIs. in which joins/merges of the individual data tables are completed by connecting unique identifiers.
 Combining these relevant data tables for static analysis can start to provide some exploration of your data, such as finding trends and patterns of processes and assessing current measures for strategic planning.
 For example: Analyzing inventory data to find the summary statistics for SKUs in stock by region.

-Analytical Capability = Low to Medium

-Varying: Summary reporting on categories are defined and some insights are obtained by exploration of the data, but improvements can be made.
+What User Data Insights Looks Like In Stage 3 Analytical Capability = Low to Medium Varying: Summary reporting on categories are defined and some insights are obtained by exploration of the data, but improvements can be made.
 Anomalies and quality of data can be determined to evaluate what data wrangling is required to meet requirements for more accurate, sophisticated decision-making and reporting.
 Example: Inventory and sales data marts can be used in combination to view static reports to determine potential forecasts of how many sales are made in a region/what stock levels need to be replenished overtime for seasonal periods.

-The need to migrate customers from legacy (home-grown BI) to newer solutions (embedded analytics) provides a valuable opportunity to create an improved experience for all customers simultaneously with a uniform migration experience.
+Future Scenario The need to migrate customers from legacy (home-grown BI) to newer solutions (embedded analytics) provides a valuable opportunity to create an improved experience for all customers simultaneously with a uniform migration experience.
 Assuming more functionality is being added, it provides you a pathway to meet current functionality at current cost and then upsell your users new and improved features, increasing the average deal size per customer.
+Why should you consider moving?

-- Your clients are requesting more sophisticated insights - Your clients want to give access to senior management and tabular reports don't cut it - Competitors are innovating with data and leading with that in their sales and marketing
+Your clients are requesting more sophisticated insights Your clients want to give access to senior management and tabular reports don't cut it Competitors are innovating with data and leading with that in their sales and marketing When are you ready to move?